 “Not my problem, you broke my bed so you need to atone for it by sleeping on the floor” I curtly reply.

 “There is no way in hell you can fix a broken table when we have nothing to fix it with”.

 “Great!
 I’ll feel like I’m sleeping on a see-saw all night.
 I am not sleeping on that bed”.

 I give him the benefit of the doubt and to his credit, I did not notice that the bed had broken at all during my slumber during the night.

 About half way there is a big sign.
-I mentally answer yes to all the questions and then promptly ignore it as I resent the Nanny State.
-As I reach the exposed ridge on the southern ascent, arctic winds begin to whip my wet booty and the tail winds literally blow me up the mountain for the next ten minutes.
+I mentally answer yes to all the questions and then promptly ignore it as I resent the Nanny State telling me what to do all the time.
+As I reach the exposed ridge on the southern ascent, arctic winds begin to whip my wet booty and the tail winds literally assist me up the mountain for the next ten minutes.

 Once at the summit I catch up to the others where I thought I am at least half an hour behind them, but apparently, I am only 5 minutes behind.
 The micro climate which exists up here is amazing with many species of flora not existing anywhere else.

 The wetland habitat displays a unique and threatened ‘montane’ plant community found only on the tops of high peaks.
 Stirling Range is a species-rich area within south-western Australia, a region recognised internationally as one of the world’s top 34 hotspots for biodiversity and is now on the National Heritage List, although there isn’t a lot of time to fully appreciate this in the awful weather.

 My first priority was to make sure the kids weren’t cold and wet.
 They were all hiding in hollows to get out of the wind and rain.
 Graham’s kids were enjoying hot Milos which he heroically hauled up there in a flask.
 He makes a better mum than me.
 My kids just have water.